Low-Bitrate Video Compression through Semantic-Conditioned Diffusion: Experiment

 \subsection{Experiment Settings}

-\textbf{Dataset.} In this paper, we utilize an 8000-video subset of the OpenVid-1M dataset \cite{openvid} as our training data.
-The videos in this dataset feature diverse content and varying aspect ratios.
-We evaluate the general version of our method, which incorporates only text and video modalities, on widely used compression benchmarks, including HEVC-B \cite{hevcb}, UVG \cite{uvg}, and MCL-JCV \cite{mcl} datasets.
+\textbf{Dataset.} We utilize an 8000-video subset of the OpenVid-1M dataset \cite{openvid} and resize all videos to $512 \times 512$-resolution 57-frame clips as our training data.
+The testing videos share the same resolution and sequence length unless otherwise specified.
+We evaluate the general version of our method, which incorporates only text and video modalities, on widely used compression benchmarks, including HEVC-B \cite{hevcb}, MCL-JCV \cite{mcl}, and UVG \cite{uvg} datasets.
 The auxiliary sketch and pose modalities are most effective for special contents.
 Therefore, we evaluate our method with an additional sketch modality on a 50-video subset of the animation video dataset Anim400K \cite{anim400k}.
 Similarly, we test a variant of our method with an additional pose modality on a 50-video subset of the human-centric video dataset OpenHumanVid~\cite{openhumanvid}.
 Low-quality videos with DOVER scores \cite{dover} below 0.4 are filtered out in preprocessing.
-Due to the limitations of our foundational diffusion model LTX-Video~\cite{ltx}, all videos are resized to a resolution of $512 \times 512$, and we use 57-frame clips for evaluation.

-\textbf{Baselines.} We evaluate our approach against six baseline methods.
-These include the standard video codecs H.264/AVC, H.265/HEVC, and H.266/VVC \cite{vvc}.
+\textbf{Baselines.} Our comparison baselines include the standard video codecs H.264/AVC, H.265/HEVC, and H.266/VVC \cite{vvc}.
 We use the FFMPEG \cite{ffmpeg} implementations of these standards, namely x264, x265, and x266.
-Additionally, we compare with the state-of-the-art neural compression technique DCVC-RT \cite{dcvc_rt}, which also serves as the backbone codec for our video and sketch modalities.
+We compare with the state-of-the-art neural compression technique DCVC-RT \cite{dcvc_rt} and DCVC-FM \cite{dcvc_fm}.
 For semantic compression methods, we compare against CVG \cite{cvg} and T-GVC \cite{tgvc}.
 Since recent generative codecs \cite{cvg, tgvc, glvc, glc_video} do not provide open-source codes for reproduction, we use the LPIPS and FVD scores reported in the respective papers \cite{cvg, tgvc} for comparison and ignore inaccessible results \cite{glvc, glc_video}.
+We also test the generative method PLVC \cite{plvc}, yet it cannot operate in the low-bitrate zone we focus on.